jvanderberg/meditator/readme.md

 # Using the app

 1. Select a Bell
-2. Select an interval.
+2. Select an Interval.
 'Three Minutes' means the bell will play once ever three minutes.
 3. Select a session length.
 This is how long the session will last.
 4. Click 'Start'.
 The session will begin with a single bell chime.
 There's no visual indication that the session is in progress.